bcgov/nr-get-token/backend/README.md

 This tool will generate a new file with a verbose timestamp and the specified name appended (i.e. `20190812183401-yourmigrationname.js`).
 Please preserve this naming convention as that Sequelize appears to determine migration order alphanumerically.

 The following is a simple migration script example which renames an existing column.
-Note that the transformation is specified on both the fowards up direction as well as the reverse down direction.
+Note that the transformation is specified on both the forwards up direction as well as the reverse down direction.

 `20190812183401-yourmigrationname.js`